Specialty overview

 Eligibility

 Applicants must have permanent residency or citizenship of Australia and New Zealand at the time of registration and hold general (unconditional) medical registration in Australia or general scope or restricted general scope registration in the relevant specialty in New Zealand.
-Applicants are also required to have successfully completed the RACS Hand Hygiene Learning Module and RACS Operating with Respect eModule, and have passed the RACS Generic Surgical Sciences Examination (GSSE) and the Clinical Examination (CE) by the application closing date.
+Applicants are also required to have successfully completed the RACS Introduction to Operating with Respect module, and have passed the RACS Generic Surgical Sciences Examination (GSSE) and the Clinical Examination (CE) by the application closing date.
 In addition, applicants must have completed a minimum of 26 weeks Surgery in General rotations (PGY2+), a minimum of 10 weeks in an Emergency Medicine rotation (PGY1+) and a minimum of 26 weeks in Urology (PGY2+).
 Further details are available from RACS.

 Flexibility